 My Ah-Ha Moment in Potty Training

 He calmed down but was scared to move because he felt “dirty.”
 This was the first time I think he showed any sign of really caring about any of this.
+Unfortunately, it was the best way to get him to understand it.
+Feeling that accident was a major game changer.
+Every accident since then has only been a lesson forward.

 On a side note, it is crucial to handle accidents very carefully.
 We need to comfort our children while explaining that accidents happen to everyone and we learn from them.